Tropical Weierstrass points and Weierstrass weights: Overview

 \section{Overview}

 Weierstrass points have a rich history in the development of algebraic geometry as they provide an important tool for the study of smooth algebraic curves and their moduli spaces.
-It is natural to see how their theory can be extended to stable curves, which correspond to boundary points in the Deligne--Mumford compactification $\mgbarg g$ of the moduli space of genus $g$ curves.
+It is natural to ask how their theory can be extended to stable curves, which correspond to boundary points in the Deligne--Mumford compactification $\mgbarg g$ of the moduli space of genus $g$ smooth curves.
 One strategy is to take the {\em limit Weierstrass points} induced by a one-parameter family $(X_t)_{t \neq 0}$ of smooth curves degenerating to a stable curve $X_0$; there will be $g^3 - g$ limit Weierstrass points on $X_0$ when counted with appropriate weights.
 However, the limit points generally depend on the chosen family, and a stable curve $X_0$ has many possible smoothings corresponding to paths in $\mgbarg g$ that end at the point representing $X_0$.

 Tropical geometry provides a new perspective on degeneration methods in algebraic geometry by enriching it with polyhedral geometry.
-Given the successes of tropical methods in the past two decades in the study of algebraic curves and their moduli spaces, it is natural to ask whether there is a possibility to use tropical geometry in getting insight about the limiting behavior of Weierstrass points on degenerating families of curves.
-In the tropical perspective, the data of a stable curve $X_0$ is replaced by the data of its dual graph.
+Given the successes of tropical methods in the past two decades in the study of algebraic curves and their moduli spaces, it is natural to ask whether tropical geometry can be used to gain insight about the limiting behavior of Weierstrass points on degenerating families of curves.
+In the tropical perspective, the data of a stable curve $X_0$ is replaced by the data of its dual graph, endowed with edge lengths.
 The collection of all stable curves having the same dual graph forms a stratum of $\mgbarg{g}$.
-This gives a correspondence between the strata of $\mgbarg{g}$ and the set of stable graphs of genus $g$.
+This gives a correspondence between the strata of $\mgbarg{g}$ and the set of stable graphs of genus $g$~\cite{caporaso}.

 The prototype of what we can expect to address using tropical techniques is the following natural question.